PeterKlepec/Skupina9/README.md

 **Gal:** *Zaznavanje bolezni krompirja*

+Potatoes are a vital crop, but their cultivation faces significant challenges due to diseases like early and late blight, which can severely reduce yield and quality.
+Traditional disease detection methods are often slow and inaccurate.
+This paper explores the use of Convolutional Neural Networks (CNNs) for early disease identification, offering a faster, more accurate solution for farmers.

 **1. Early stage Potato Disease Classification by analyzing Potato Plants using CNN**

 Aeroponics is a method of growing plants without soil or water, using a nutrient-rich mist sprayed directly on the roots.
 This technique is particularly beneficial for potato cultivation, enabling disease-free seed production in controlled environments, which can improve yields and reduce pesticide use.
 This paper describes the design and implementation of a monitoring and control system for an aeroponic potato growing chamber.
 The system uses sensors to monitor temperature and humidity, displaying the data on an LCD and sending it to a computer for remote monitoring.
 A microcontroller-driven control system regulates actuators (such as pumps, mist makers, and fans) to deliver water and nutrients at optimal times and amounts.
 Tested in a greenhouse, the system successfully maintained ideal growing conditions with an average temperature of 19.6°C and 83.3% humidity.
 The nutrient solution's pH was maintained at 5.8 for efficient nutrient absorption.
 Results showed that the system effectively controlled environmental factors, improved plant health, and increased yields.
 This aeroponic method offers a sustainable and cost-effective solution for potato seed production, with the potential to reduce agricultural costs and environmental impact.
 Further studies are needed to optimize nutrient balance and assess the system’s economic feasibility.